nadjazaric/curriculum-hometask/README.md

 ### Show recent comments on homepage

-For each comment, the following information is shown on the page:
+For each comment, the following information is shown on the Homepage:
   - User profile default icon
   - User name
   - Comment Title (first 20 characters of the comment content)
   - Date
   - Comment content

-Comments should be listed from Pythons' list.
+Comments should be listed from Python's list.
 You should first prepare the HTML tags and then use Jinja2 to pass in the values.
 Make sure the comment list is given in render_template() function.